Terms and Conditions

 13.5.
 Insofar as work products are copyrightable, the Contractor shall remain the author.
 In this respect, the Client shall be entitled to a free, non-exclusive right of use that is limited to contractually defined purposes and can only be transferred to third parties with the Contractor’s consent.
 Consent must be given in writing.

 13.6.
 The Client’s right to modify the work product is subject to the Contractor’s consent, unless the modification is necessary to remedy defects following failed attempts at subsequent performance by the Contractor, or the Contracting Parties have reached another agreement.
 Consent must be given in writing.
+Insofar as customer-specific software (custom software) is the subject matter of the Contract, the Client shall receive the right, after full payment, to edit and further develop this software itself or have it edited and further developed by third parties.

 13.8.
 The Client shall be entitled to a free, exclusive, and otherwise unlimited right of use for certain work products, insofar as this has been expressly agreed in the Contract.